drivet/website/content/posts/2019/website-castle.md

 detach yourself from your external profiles completely if you wish to go that far.

-## Going Further: Posting Content
+## Posting Content and Having Conversations

-As I've alluded to before, the IndieWeb is an attempt to make a social network out of the web itself.
-More than that, however, it's an attempt to formalize, generalize and modernize the notion of a personal blog.

-Central to this idea are the twin concepts of [posts][6] and [microformats][7].
-A post is, roughly speaking, a piece of chronologically ordered content.
-The IndieWeb recognizes many different kinds of posts, but the two most common ones are probably [*articles*][8] (corresponding to classic blog entries) and [*notes*][9] (corresponding to what other services call tweets or status updates).
+At the heart of the IndieWeb is an attempt to unify the ideas behind personal websites, blogs and social networks, but in a manner consistent with how the world wide web operates.

+Central to this vision is the concept of a [post][6].
+A post, roughly speaking, is simply a piece of chronologically ordered content appearing on your website, identifiable by a unique URL called a [permalink][17].
+It's hard to underestimate their importance; they are the fundamental building blocks from which IndieWeb conversations are built.
+They are the main mechanism by which one recreates, in a decentralized manner, the kinds of online interactions one has come to expect from private social networks.

+In the IndieWeb, almost all forms of content are considered posts, even things that one would not normally think of as a post.
+In particular, we
+have:

+* [*articles*][8].
+These are the equivalent of classic blog entries - titled, long form pieces of writing.
+* [*notes*][9].
+These correspond to what other services might call tweets or status updates - short, titleless bits of content.
+* [*reposts*][15].
+These correspond to what other services might call "retweets" or "shares" - posts which parrot other posts verbatim.
+* [*replies*][14].
+These are bits of content written in reply to a post on another website.
+* [*likes*][16].
+These are posts which represent the act of liking another post.

+Conceptually, articles and notes are probably the easiest to grasp, and the easiest to fit into the "post" mould.
+Reposts are a bit more abstract, but still pretty straightforward, because it's still easy to see how they belong on *your* website, even if you're shamelessly stealing the content from someone else.

+Replies in an IndieWeb context might require some conceptual adjustment if you're used to posting comments on standalone blogs.
+In the latter case, your reply ends up being trapped on someone else's site or service, an outcome which is anathema to the IndieWeb community.
+Instead, a reply post is always on *your own* site, even though it refers to a post on another site.

+As mentioned above, a "like", in the IndieWeb community, is also considered a kind of post and this requires, perhaps, even more conceptual adjustment.
+People tend to think of a "like" as an *action* applied to a post on another site, rather than content living on your own.
+The IndieWeb community begs to differ on this point and treats your "like" as if it were just another one of your posts, albeit one who's content, like a repost, refers almost entirely to *another* post.
+In that sense, a like and a repost are almost exactly the same in terms how they're structured (i.e. they are both posts which derive their content by referring to an external post) and differ merely in the meaning they are intended to convey.

+## It's a Web Page!
+It's a Web Service!
+It's Both!

+Publishing content on your site is great and all, but where do the social networking aspects fit in to all of this?
+How does one "share" a status update, for example?
+How does one "reply" to it?
+How does one "like" it?
+And how does one do all that in a decentralized manner?

-Remember, though, that the IndieWeb does not prescribe any particular blogging engine or, indeed, any particular technology at all (other than standard HTML and CSS) for publishing your site.
-So how exactly does one "share" a status update in a way that another site can use?
+The problem becomes more obvious when one realizes that the IndieWeb does not prescribe the use of any particular blogging software or, indeed, any particular technology at all (other than the standard machinery of the web, like HTTP, HTML and CSS) for publishing posts to your site.
+So how exactly would one able to even recognize that a piece of content on someone's website was a "post" that could be "replied to" or "liked" at all?

-It's an important question - probably the first and most fundamental of questions if you're dealing with a social networking service like Twitter.
+These are important, fundamental questions if you're trying to understand how a social network functions, particularly a decentralized one.
 It boils down to asking:

-* What is the format of a post?
-* How is it stored?
+* How and where are posts stored?
-* How does one read it?
+* How does software read or consume the posts?
+* What do the posts look like?

+The question of how posts are stored is easy to answer, because the IndieWeb community doesn't specifically answer it.
+A person's posts are stored on their website, in whatever way that person sees fit.
+In a very real sense, every IndieWeb enabled website implicitly fronts a "database" (to use the term loosely) of posts and in this manner, all the collective posts of the IndieWeb community are spread out over the Internet.

+*Consumption* of an IndieWeb user's posts (by a third party reader, for example) is accomplished by hitting the same URL that one would use to read their content, i.e. the same URL that you'd type in a browser address bar.
+Every IndieWeb enabled website effectively doubles as both a web *page* and a web *service*.
+It's the ultimately REST architecture.

+This naturally leads to the question of how

-In the past, the answer to these questions were technologies like [RSS][12] or [Atom][13], which effectively required you to repackage your content in a separate feed, usually as XML.
-For the IndieWeb, this is instead accomplished via something called *microformats*.
+In the past, the answer to these questions tended to be technologies like [RSS][12] or [Atom][13], which effectively required you to repackage your content in a separate feed, in a separate format, usually XML.
+The IndieWeb community, on the other hand, favours a standard called [*microformats*][7].
 Microformats are effectively the API of the IndieWeb.

 Microformats are unobtrusive annotations and/or markup added to your existing content - no separate feed needed.
-For the most part, they're basically just specialized CSS classes that you add to your posts to make it possible to extract various pieces of information in a standardized way.
+They're basically just specialized CSS classes that you add to your posts to make it possible to extract various pieces of information in a standardized way.

 For example, a standard post is designated with the [h-entry][10] microformat.